Skip to Content

 Development Division

 • Career Fair -- The Career Fair is SEC's largest and most visible event of the year.
 The goal of the Texas A&M Engineering Career Fair is to provide students with the opportunity to visit with recruiters from hundreds of companies seeking engineers for internships, co-ops, and full-time positions.
 The committee organizes and plans the career fair in both the Spring and Fall semesters.
 The event is held at Texas A&M's Reed Arena, where recruiters set up booths for their company.
-In the past, Texas A&M's Engineering Career Fair, the largest student-run career fair in the nation, has drawn in over 3,200 students to visit with more than 300 companies.
+In the past, Texas A&M's Engineering Career Fair, the largest student-run career fair in the nation, has drawn in over 4,000 students to visit with more than 350 companies.

-• Finance -- The Finance committee maintains all of SEC's finances.
+• Finance -- The Finance chair maintains all of SEC's finances.
 The committee collects member dues, processes Council expenditures and income, maintains the budgets for all committees within the organization, and communicates with the Student Organization Finance Center (SOFC).

 How can I get involved?